 Over the years, I worked in restaurants to support my writing and I developed a strong love of wine and food—particularly plant-based cooking, as I have been a vegetarian for most of my life (Toby is one, too).
 I started a vegetarian dining column, “Beet Street,” at the Weekly, and have since advocated for more plant-based culinary representation in wine, working with award-winning vegan chef Miyoko Schinner and Pepper Bridge Winery to produce Walla Walla’s first-ever vegan winemaker’s dinner, and pursuing the subject and its pathways in my writing and travels.

-A recent resident to Walla Walla, I was eager to become more involved in my new wine-centric community.
+In 2024, after four years in my new hometown of Walla Walla, I was ready to jump into wine with both feet.
 I enrolled in Sean Sullivan‘s Writing for the Winery class at Walla Walla Community College.
-I applied for, and was awarded, the inaugural Allen Shoup Memorial Wine Writing Fellowship.
+In May, I was awarded the inaugural Allen Shoup Memorial Wine Writing Fellowship.

-Soon, I quit my remote job and started working in 3D in local tasting rooms.
+Soon, I quit my remote job in marketing and returned to hospitality, working in local tasting rooms.
 I built this website, launched a wine column for the Walla Walla Union-Bulletin, “Wine Is a Food Group,” and began to pursue a renewed commitment to writing.
+I am currently studying to earn a level III Wine and Spirits Education Trust (WSET) certification.

 Keep up with the latest on my blog, or search for a subject I may have written about below.